thesystemninjaneer/dev/README.md

 * kubectl
   * command line tool for manageing kubernetes services
 * man
   * framework to read application manuals
+* dos2unix
+  * command to convert windows file formats to unix format

 NOTE: To install docker, see [these instructions](DOCKER_INSTALL.md)